Blog Fitness Workout Plans For Men Athlete Workout Plan: How To Train Like A Pro

 Strength

-In sports, strength is defined as the ability to do work against resistance (4).
+In sports, strength is defined as the ability to do work against resistance.
 Strength is fundamental for success in any sport.
-You can also think of strength as the ability to accelerate a mass from its stationary state, resulting in the production of muscular force.
+You can also think of strength as the ability to accelerate a mass from its stationary state, which results in the production of muscular force (17) (6).

-That can be measured based on the amount of weight lifted for one rep. Upper and lower body strength are measured differently and the most common strength tests include bench press for the upper body and squats for the lower body.
-In sports such as weightlifting, boxing, rowing, and weight throwing strength is the most crucial physical characteristic.
-Having both strength and speed makes you an enviable athlete.
+This can be measured based on the amount of weight lifted for one rep. Upper and lower body strength are measured differently and the most common strength tests include bench press for the upper body and squats for the lower body.
+In sports such as weightlifting, boxing, rowing, and weight throwing, strength is the most important physical characteristic.
+Having both strength and speed will make you an enviable athlete.

 Speed

 All good athletes are quick.
-Whether you are a swimmer, skater, cyclist, sprinter, Speed is crucial.
-Speed is not just about how fast you can move.
-It includes acceleration, maximal speed of movement, and maintenance of speed.
-And speed can only be achieved with proper training.
-Remember the goal is to be a great athlete, with a to-die-for physique while avoiding injury as much as possible.
+Whether you’re a swimmer, skater, cyclist, or sprinter, speed is essential.
+Speed is not just about how fast you can move and involves acceleration, maximal speed of movement, and maintenance of speed.
+Speed can only be achieved with proper training.
+Remember the goal is to be a great athlete with a to-die-for physique, while avoiding injury as much as possible.

 Muscle Conditioning

-This involves workouts that target muscles in your whole body to help build, shape and tone your muscles (7).
-Performing well isn’t enough; you need to look the part too.
-What we are talking about is – muscular legs, a broad chest, and perfect abs.
+This involves workouts that target muscles in your whole body to help build, shape, and tone your muscles (7).
+Performing well isn’t enough; you also need to look the part.
+What we’re talking about is muscular legs, a broad chest, and perfect abs.

 See also